smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

 ## Proposed solution
 An app can mark that the `performInteraction` is a multipick type by setting the text of the final confirmation button.
 That is - the button that the user presses after they are done selecting all their choices.
 So, add a field `multiPickConfirmationButtonText`, if this has text in it then the `performInteraction` will be multipick.
-If the InteractionMode is VR_ONLY or the displayLayout is `TILES_WITH_SEARCH`, `LIST_WITH_SEARCH`, or `KEYBOARD_ONLY`, then the response will be INVALID_DATA.
-If the InteractionMode is BOTH, then the VR portion of the PerformInteraction will be skipped.
+If the `InteractionMode` is `VR_ONLY` or the displayLayout is `TILES_WITH_SEARCH`, `LIST_WITH_SEARCH`, or `KEYBOARD_ONLY`, then the response will be `INVALID_DATA`.
+If the `InteractionMode` is `BOTH`, then the VR portion of the `PerformInteraction` will be skipped.

 Add `multiPickConfirmationButtonText` to the request in the `MOBILE_API`.
 Also, add a return parameter `choiceIDArray` to `PerformInteraction` response.
-This array allows duplicate choice IDs so that the HMI can send back the same choice ID multiple times to relay a quantity back to the app:
+This array allows duplicate choiceIDs so that the HMI can send back the same choiceID multiple times to relay a quantity back to the app:
 ```xml
     <function name="PerformInteraction" functionID="PerformInteractionID" messagetype="request" since="1.0">
       <description>Triggers an interaction (e.g. "Permit GPS?" - Yes, no, Always Allow).</description>